Cash Buyers vs Bond Buyers: Which Should You Choose?

 How long does a bond buyer have to get approval after making an offer?

-The bond approval period is specified in the offer to purchase as a suspensive condition, typically 21 to 30 days.
-If the buyer doesn't secure bond approval within that period, the suspensive condition fails and the sale falls away unless you agree to extend it.
-The period can be negotiated.
-A buyer who already has pre-approval from a bank may need less time.
-A buyer applying from scratch may need the full 30 days or more.
-Your agent should negotiate a bond period that reflects the buyer's actual situation rather than accepting a standard period without review.
+The bond approval period is written into the offer to purchase as a suspensive condition, and it usually runs 21 to 30 days.
+If the buyer does not secure approval inside that window, the condition fails and the sale falls away, unless both sides agree to extend it.
+The period is negotiable, and it should reflect the buyer in front of you.
+A buyer who already holds a pre-approval from a bank can often work to a shorter deadline, because much of the groundwork is done.
+A buyer applying from scratch may need the full 30 days, sometimes more if the bank is slow or asks for extra documents.
+As the seller, you don't want a period so tight that a solid buyer runs out of time, nor so loose that your home sits off the market for weeks on a shaky application.
+Ask your agent to set a bond period matched to the buyer's real situation rather than defaulting to a standard clause.

 What is a 72-hour clause and how does it protect me as a seller?